elifesciences/elife-continuum-documentation/file_naming_spec.md

 - data1
 - supp1
 - repstand1
+- figures

+figues refers to the PDF of all the figures.

 Should these be present in an appendix or author response, they will take the suffix A or R, respectively before the number, ie: figA1 or mediaR1.